cloudytuts/website/content/en/tutorials/containers/kubernetes/running-python-flask-in-kubernetes.md

 date: "2020-07-06"
 tags: python flask kubernetes docker
 git_repo: "https://github.com/cloudytuts/kubernetes-in-action.git"
-abstract: Learn how to containerize and deploy your Python Flask application in a production Kubernetes cluster, as well as how to package your application in Helm.
+description: Learn how to containerize and deploy your Python Flask application in a production Kubernetes cluster, as well as how to package your application in Helm.
 author: serainville
 ---